K-PaaS/application-platform-guide-eng/install/service/lifecycle.md

 ![003]

 -	Access to service through dashboard URL.
-(The administrator account of the service is serviceadmin/[Password is entered when applying for the service])
+(The administrator account of the service is serviceadmin/[Password is what the user has entered when applying for the service])

 ![004]